Online Joint Assortment-Inventory Optimization under MNL Choices: General Ordering Costs and Salvage Values

 \subsubsection{Regret Analysis.}

-Since the modified algorithm in this section is nearly identical to Algorithm~\ref{alg-main}, its regret can be also bounded analogously.
-In the lemma below, we first show that the objective function in \Cref{equ-salvagecost-opt-oracle} also provides a valid optimistic estimate for the true normalized profit function.
+Since the modified algorithm in this section is nearly identical to Algorithm~\ref{alg-main}, its regret can also be bounded analogously.
+In the following lemma, we first show that the objective function in \Cref{equ-salvagecost-opt-oracle} also provides a valid optimistic estimate for the true normalized profit function.
 This extends the counterpart \Cref{lemma-policyUCB}.